 The distribution formula for the institutional refund to the Federal Student Financial Aid program will be calculated according to federal regulations.
 Any refund due will be issued within 45 days after the date that the university was first notified of the withdrawal.
 Examples of university refund policies are available upon request in Student Academic & Financial Services.
-Please note: The below policies do not apply to the College of Online Education.
-The withdrawal credit policy for online students is available in the Online Catalog.

-If an undergraduate student withdraws from the university
+If a student withdraws from the university

-- prior to the start of the semester, the university will credit 100% of the semester charges.
-If eligible, all institutional aid/scholarships for that semester will also be returned. - during the first and second week of the semester, the university will credit 90% of the semester charges.
-The New Student Fee, the Student Activity Fee, Student Health Insurance and International Student Services Fee (if applicable) are nonrefundable.
+- prior to the start of the semester and during the first week, the university will credit 100% of the semester charges.
+If eligible, all institutional aid/ scholarships for that semester will also be returned. - during the second week of the semester, the university will credit 90% of the semester charges.
 If eligible, all institutional aid/scholarships for that semester will be adjusted to 10%. - during the third or fourth week of the semester, the university will credit 50% of the semester charges.
-The New Student Fee, the Student Activity Fee, Student Health Insurance and International Student Services Fee (if applicable) are nonrefundable.
 If eligible, all institutional aid/scholarships for that semester will be adjusted to 50%. - during the fifth or sixth week of the semester, the university will credit 25% of the semester charges.
-The New Student Fee, the Student Activity Fee, Student Health Insurance and International Student Services Fee (if applicable) are nonrefundable.
 If eligible, all institutional aid/scholarships for that semester will be adjusted to 75%.